Useful Notes / NERF Brand

 Many Vortex Blasters can use the same kind of detachable shoulder stocks as N-Strike blasters, and most of them possess Tactical Rails and can use the same scopes, grips, and tripods/bipods.

-Praxis: A pump-action disc blaster that uses magazines.
-Comes with a detachable shoulder stock and a 10-disc magazine, and the design was reused for the "Firefly Tech" Lumitron that can fire luminous discs.
+- Praxis: A pump-action disc blaster that uses magazines.
+Comes with a detachable shoulder stock and a 10-disc magazine.

-Pyragon: An electrically-powered disc blaster that comes with a 40-disc drum magazine and can use detachable stocks It can also be fired in manual pump-action mode.
+- Pyragon: A disc blaster that comes with a 40-disc drum magazine and can use detachable stocks.
+It can be fired both with pump-action and slam-fire.

-Revonix 360 (Nerf Hub article): A slam-fire disc blaster to be released in the latter half of 2013, with an integrated revolving disc drum magazine that can load 30 darts at once.
+- Revonix 360 (Nerf Hub article): A slam-fire disc blaster released in the latter half of 2013, with an integrated revolving disc drum magazine that can load 30 disks at once.
 It sports a pistol-gripped slamfire handle in a fashion similar to the N-Strike Raider and Elite Rampage.